Merry Christmas from BAMF Style to you and yours!

 He wears a plain brown leather belt with a rounded brass clasp through his pants, clipping his holster and his LAPD badge to it.

 McClane keeps his accessories sparse and functional.
 Happily married to Holly, he wears a plain silver wedding band on his left ring finger.
-On the other hand, a military-styled TAG Heuer is worn with a well-worn dark strap on the inside of his right wrist, fastening with a dulled brass buckle.
+On the other hand, a military-styled TAG Heuer field watch is worn with a well-worn dark strap on the inside of his right wrist, fastening with a dulled brass buckle.

-McClane’s omnipresent shoulder holster is back.
+McClane’s shoulder holster is back.
 As it was in Die Hard, this is a brown leather rig with a LHD holster for the Beretta 92F-series under his right arm and two snap-fastened magazine pouches under his left arm.
 The rig is complete with brass snaps and silver hardware.

 This is a very functional and warm look, with a well-made sweater providing more than adequate protection against the cold.
 I personally wear a variation of it, with my items outlined below: